sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 - Stage and commit the changes in `improvement.py`.

 - Display your GitHub history and reflect around the comments you have written in  your log.
-Can you follow the ideas of your development in the history log?
+Would you be able to follow the ideas of your history log if you were just reading the commit messages?